 Admission to Specific Majors – Subject-specific Majors or Colleges within a university may require the SAT or ACT score for their own admission process.

 Student Athletes – Athletes may need to meet GPA and test score requirements to play at D1 schools and to receive athletic scholarships.

 Q: When should students start thinking about these tests?

-Summer is an ideal time for students to go through a test prep program because they don’t have additional responsibilities or distractions from school.
-The summer between Junior and Senior year is the time to focus on the ACT or SAT for students planning on traditional college applications.
+Ideally, a student should take the test for the first time in the fall of Junior year, allowing plenty of time to work on test prep if necessary.
+Most college applications are due in fall of Senior year, so the summer between Junior and Senior year is a great time to focus on the ACT or SAT for students planning on traditional college applications.
 Some students might also need to start thinking about the SAT or ACT as sophomores or juniors – student athletes and students applying to specific programs like dance or film may need scores as early as fall of their Junior year when they begin talking to college scouts.

 Q: How can Huntington Learning Center help students prepare for the SAT or ACT?

 At Huntington, we create a personalized plan for each and every student in our tutoring and test prep programs.
 For test prep, we start with a practice test to determine whether to focus on the SAT or ACT based on the student’s strengths.
 We also talk about goals – a student trying to obtain the highest score on the SAT will have a different study plan than a student who needs just 1 additional point on the ACT to qualify for a scholarship.
 We can also help students and families understand the difference between the ACT and SAT and decide which test to take.

 Huntington’s Test Prep Programs are always one to one with experienced teachers and include content review based on student strengths and weaknesses, test-taking strategy, and work on timing.
 Our test prep includes SAT Practice Tests and ACT Practice Tests.
 We are happy to be offering both online and in-center sessions depending on student preference and comfort level.